Getting Ready for O-Shogatsu ( お正月)- The Japanese New Year Festival

 Traditionally, preparations for this most important of Japanese celebrations began on the 13th day of the 12th month (remember that before the calendar was Westernized in 1873 the Japanese would celebrate O-Shogatsu sometime in late January and early February).
 In fact that date was when the big End-Of-The-Year Cleaning would begin at Edo Castle.
 Some people still do a traditional family cleaning on December 13, and this is called susu-harai.
 First the Buddhist and Shinto altars are cleaned, and then the alcove in the tatami room.
 Many temples, shrines, companies, offices and shops also hold a big cleaning event on the 13th.

 These days, however, it is much more common to begin final preparations, in earnest, just after Christmas (though New Years Gifts, O-Seibo, お歳暮 are usually selected and sent to parents, teachers, and others we are indebted to by early December).
 Many families have big cleaning events on these days, and when this is finished, houses are ready to be decorated with KADOMATSU (bamboo and pine decorations for the entranceway), shimenawa (sacred rope), and other auspicious decorations such as Kumanote (decorative rakes which symbolize raking it in) and wreath-like door decorations.
 These can be seen on sale at any home center, department store, supermarket or COMBINI.
 You can also see all the many different types of decorative zodiac animals for the coming year.
-Next year’s animal will be the monkey, and many Japanese will purchase some sort of figurine or picture depicting monkeys to display for the duration of 2016.
+Next year’s animal will be the dog, and many Japanese will purchase some sort of figurine or picture depicting dogs to display for the duration of 2018.

 An essential part of any O-Shogatsu is O-mochi (お餅, pounded rice-cakes), and many families in Tsukuba (and the rest of Japan) will be making their own, by machine, or the traditional (and much more fun) way with a giant wooden hammer and mortar.
 The mochi will be formed into round cakes of decreasing sizes, piled one on the other, to be offered to the God of the New Year, and also enjoyed by the whole family.